 The full-day tour to Lake Titicaca: Will allow you to get immersed in this natural wonder and its main attractions.
 On this occasion, you’ll be able to get to know the renowned Taquile Island, the impressive Uros islands and one of the largest islands on the lake, Amantani.

 You can see this unique package to Titicaca

 3.- Lake Titicaca Tour Homestay at Amantani Island 2 days

 Lake Titicaca Homestay experience: You’ll get to explore Amantani, Taquile and the Uros islands.
-You’ll be able to know about the traditions and customs of the place, as well as taking part in the routinary activities such as fishing, collecting totora reed and much more.
+You’ll be able to be fully immersed in the traditions and customs of the place, as well as taking part in the routinary activities such as fishing, collecting totora reed and much more.

 ***Also, on the tour, you can hike up to the Pachatata temple, and enjoy the great views with SAM Corp.

-See all the detailed informacion about Inca Trail tours here!
+See all the detailed information on our Inca Trail tours here!